nimitmaru/articles/can_i_kick_it.md

 * **Learn more.** Read this [HuffPost article](http://www.huffingtonpost.com/dr-valerie-young/impostor-syndrome_b_2271141.html) by Dr. Valerie Young, an expert on this topic to learn more.
 Also, Google for many more resources to learn more about this topic online.

 ###We believe in you
 Admission to Fullstack is competitve, and our interview process is not easy.
-We're experts on identifying talent and have tracked our interview system across thousands of applicants - we wouldn't have admitted you if we didn't feel confident that you were committed, passionate and prepared enough to be successful.
-Our [97% hiring rate for graduates](http://www.fullstackacademy.com/employers) of the program is a testament to our ability of admitting people that can succeed.
+We have tracked our interview system across thousands of applicants and understand very well how to identify the best candidates.
+We wouldn't have admitted you if we didn't feel confident that you were committed, passionate and prepared enough to be [successful](http://www.fullstackacademy.com/employers).

-My advice to you is - Don't doubt yourself, but be prepared to work hard and make the best of this opportunity.
-So, the next time you're asking yourself, "Can I kick it?", let the tribe be your guide, **[yes you can](https://www.youtube.com/watch?v=ZrlJX7DzLhI&t=0m18s)**.
+My advice to you is - don't doubt yourself, but be prepared to work hard and make the best of this opportunity.
+The next time you're asking yourself, "Can I kick it?", let the tribe be your guide, **[yes you can](https://www.youtube.com/watch?v=ZrlJX7DzLhI&t=0m18s)**.